 Nixing the Fix: A Workshop on Repair Restrictions focused on how manufacturers may limit repairs by consumers and repair shops and whether those limitations affect consumer protection, including consumers’ rights under the Magnuson-Moss Warranty Act.
 The workshop discussed some of the issues that arise when a manufacturer restricts or makes it impossible for a consumer or an independent repair shop to make product repairs and whether such restrictions undercut the Warranty Act’s protections.

-In preparation of the workshop, FTC staff is calling for empirical research and data responding to several questions, including:
+In preparation of the workshop, FTC staff requested empirical research and data that responded to several questions, including:

 - The prevalence of the certain types of repair restrictions

 - The effect of repair restrictions on the repair market in the United States, and the impact that manufacturers’ repair restrictions have on small and local businesses